As a reminder, the FreshWater Catalogue (aka SSIFWC) is about

-- raising community awareness about the island’s surface freshwater diversity and importance;
+- raising community awareness about the island’s surface freshwater diversity and ecosystems diversity;

-- gathering data on island freshwater quantity and quality; and
+- gathering data on island freshwater in support of island-wide water resource quantification; and

 - supporting the development of island area(s) watershed stewardship.

 Our expanding field and “office” project volunteer group have collected reconnaissance and scouting data in more than 40 of the island’s watersheds, with some 20 routine sampling sites in 15 of these.
 We now have over 1700 freshwater-related field measurements across the island.
 See our online SSIWFC webmap for details.

 Field volunteers are working within small (incipient) “Watershed Stewardship” groups, as local “StreamCatchers,” or as reconnaissance scouts for new sites and watershed areas, gathering a variety of data, including:

 - freshwater chemistry (pH, temperature and conductivity)